 How plan sizes are counted?

-Your IPSTAR Plan counts the amount of data transferred between your computer or other connected devices and the Internet over a certain amount of time.
+Your IPSTAR plan counts the amount of data transferred between your computer or other connected devices and the internet over a certain amount of time.
 The billing period is one month.
-So if you have a 10G plan this is the total amount of data that can be transferred between your computer or other devices and the internet within the billing period.
-Data is measured in bytes, kilobytes, megabyte and gigabytes.
-IPSTAR sells its plans in megabyte and gigabytes.
+So if you have a 10GB plan this is the total amount of data that can be transferred between your computer or other devices and the internet within the billing period.
+Data is measured in bytes, kilobytes, megabytes and gigabytes.
+We sells our plans in megabytes and gigabytes.

 What is a gigabyte (GB) of data?